-- 1 In the navigation tree, select the device manager that the controller is associated with. - 2 Select the Devices page and click Add Control Program. - 3 Enter the Display Name. - 4 Select the controller or Gateway that you want to associate the new equipment with.
-If you select CCN Controller, enter the Bus and Element number of the controller. - 5 Do one of the following:
+- 1 In the navigation tree, select the device manager that the controller is associated with. - 2 Select the Devices page and click Add Control Program. - 3 Enter the Name. - 4 Select the controller or Gateway that you want to associate the new equipment with.
+If you select CCN Controller, enter the Bus and Element number of the controller.

-If the control program is

-In the Control Program drop-down list Select the control program that you generated in EquipmentBuilder.

-b.
-Click Accept .
+If the control program is In the Control Program drop-down list Select the control program that you generated in EquipmentBuilder. b.
+Click Save .
 Not in the Control Program drop-down list a.
-Click Add New .

-b.
-Browse to select the view file.

-c.
-Click Open .

-d.
-Click Continue .

-e.
-Click Close .

-f.
-Click Close again.
+Click Add New Equipment. b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type b.
+Click Add New and browse to select the control program. c.
+Click Continue. d.
+Click Save.

-- 6 Add a graphic or, if finished, select the Gateway in the navigation tree and, on the Devices page, click Download CCN to finalize your changes. - 7 To add a graphic, do one of the following:
+- Add a graphic or, if finished, select the Gateway in the navigation tree and, on the Devices page, click Download CCN to finalize your changes. - 7 To add a graphic, do one of the following:

 If the graphic is

 In the Views Available list a.
 Select the graphic.

 b.
 Click Accept .

 Not in the Views Available list a.
-Click Add New .
+Click Add New Equipment.

 b.
 Browse to select the view file.

 c.
-Click Open .
+Click Continue .

 d.
-Click Continue .

-e.
-Click Close .
+Click Save .

-f.
-Click Close again.

-8 When finished, select the Gateway in the navigation tree and, on the Devices page, click Download CCN to finalize your changes.
+When finished, select the Gateway in the navigation tree and, on the Devices page, click Download CCN to finalize your changes.